Merck Manual

 • Clinical evaluation

-• Sometimes confirmation by imaging
+• Rarely, confirmation by imaging

 Diagnosis is primarily clinical.
 A high level of suspicion is necessary when divers lose consciousness during or immediately after ascent.
 Confirming the diagnosis is difficult because air may be reabsorbed from the affected artery before testing.
 Also, imaging should be used only if the diagnosis is not clear, because imaging can delay treatment.
 However, imaging techniques that may support the diagnosis (each with limited sensitivity and thus should not be used to exclude the diagnosis) include the following: